peteroupc/peteroupc.github.io/colorgen.md

 There are several methods of finding the kind or kinds of colors that appear most prominently in a collection of colors (including a raster image).

 **Averaging.**  To find the dominant color using this technique&mdash;
-- add all the RGB colors (or a sample of them) in the collection of colors (for RGB colors, adding two colors means adding each of their components individually), then
+- add all the colors (or a sample of them) in the collection of colors (for RGB colors, adding two or more colors means adding each of their components individually), then
 - divide the result by the number of pixels added this way.

 Note that for best results, this technique needs to be carried out with [_linearized RGB colors_](#Linearized_and_Companded_RGB).